sian-chen/xml-cnn-study-code/README.md

 ## How to run the experiments
 1. Download the datasets and place them in `data/`.
-2. Run the command with a specified config file (see the next section):
+2. Run the command with a specified config file (provided in the following sections):
 ```
 # train
 python main.py --config [CONFIG_FILE]